 I am going to try and not get too excited.
 I'm going to try and not let these two games cloud my vision.
 I know there is a long way to go.
 I know these are only two games, but wow... just wow.
 What a weekend.

 Last weekend was awesome, no doubt, but the odds of the Brewers sweeping the playoffs were slim.
 The odds of them sweeping the Diamondbacks were good, but they weren't a sure thing.
 A loss in this series was to be expected as the Diamondbacks are a very good baseball team.
 Two losses, while not ideal, was also a possibility.
 Losing these games was not the end of the world.
 Although it certainly does feel that way.
-Continue reading »
+Read the rest of this entry »

 Lost in the elation of yesterday's win was a single moment in the game that really pissed me and other like minded Brewers fans off.
 With the Brewers up five runs in the eighth inning and K-Rod due to bat at the top of the inning the Brewers called upon a pinch hitter.
 The hitter chosen by Brewers manager Ron Roenicke was Casey McGehee.
 Casey McGehee took about two pitches before hitting a foul pop-up that the catcher caught for the out.
 As Casey McGehee headed back to the dugout he was treated to a chorus of boos from the crowd at Miller Park. #areyouseriousbro